Construction Management

 Students and alumni often say that being a construction management major feels much like being part of a family.
 Faculty and students recognize the importance of both hard work in the classroom and time spent together out of the classroom.
 Students are provided a variety of opportunities for learning experiences outside the classroom: student clubs, student competitions, community service projects, and internships are a few of the examples.

 Chico has a very active chapter of Sigma Lambda Chi International Construction Honor Society which provides recognition to outstanding students in construction curricula.
-Sigma Lambda Chi is the society that offers students the opportunity to be recognized locally and internationally for their academic accomplishments as construction majors.
+Sigma Lambda Chi is the society that offers students the opportunity to be recognized locally and internationally for their academic accomplishments as construction management majors.

 Community service projects provide hands-on, service learning experience that is also deeply rewarding.
 Students take community service to new levels by providing projects' planning, designing, and constructing works of improvements for those agencies or individuals in need.